 Wärtsilä supports and respects basic human values as outlined in the UN's Universal Declaration of Human Rights.
 We also support the Ten Principles of the UN Global Compact, of which six principles are related to Human and Labour rights.

-Wärtsilä's employees represent approximately 140 nationalities.
-We support fair and equal treatment of all our employees and the work-related rights defined by the International Labour Organization.
+We support fair and equal treatment of all our employees and the workrelated rights defined by the International Labour Organization (ILO).
 Therefore, we work to ensure that there is freedom of association and right to collective bargaining in the company.
 In those countries where local legislation does not recognise these rights, employees are offered other channels for expressing their opinions.
+We also promote gender equality and are committed to including women in all aspects of our business.
+Wärtsilä’s Diversity Initiative has been in place since 2012, fostering an inclusive corporate culture at all levels.

 Preventing corruption and bribery